Jump to topic

 Alcohol Effects & Hangovers

-Everyone experiences drunkenness differently, but in general, certain things occur when a person drinks a lot of alcohol.
+Everyone experiences drunkenness differently, but in general, certain things occur when a person's alcohol consumption is too high.
 For example, as your BAC level drops after an alcohol binge, you’ll likely experience:

 - Impaired cognitive functioning